GuGuaTT/STEEL-3dPointClouds/FeatProc/README.md

     <img src="FIG2/struct.jpg" alt="img1" width="600">
 </p>

-Note that in the above figure, all the data colored black are generated directly from `AutoGen`, and the rest data colored in red are obtained by `FeatProc` through further feature processing.
+Note that in the above figure, all the data colored IN black are raw data generated directly from `AutoGen`, and the rest colored in red are obtained by `FeatProc` through further feature processing.

 ## Metadata